 Can an LLC get a form 1099?

 The form is for subcontractors and independent contractors.
-Check out how different LLCs get affected by 1099 filing.
+Let's talk a bit about how different LLCs get affected by 1099 filing.

 Different LLCs that get Form 1099

-All LLCs do not get 1099.
+Not all LLCs get a 1099.
 It depends on the business structure and Limited Liability Company type.
 Here are some types of LLCs and the tax form they need:

 You are the owner and responsibility holder for the company.
 Single-member LLCs are also called "disregarded entities."
 A freelancer can start a single-member LLC to run his small business.